divyasuneeth/CatalogAPI/README.md

 The database is created by running database_setup.py and initial data is populated by running itemsforcatalog.py The main code is located in application.py
 This app uses google for third party authentication.

+## Components

+Routing and templating made with Flask
+Uses SQLAlchemy to communicate with the back-end db RESTful API endpoints that return json files
+Uses Google to authenticate users authenticated users can create and edit items Front-end forms and webpages built with Boostrap

 ## Usage